top of page

 Women Without Men by Shahrnush Parsipur is an innovative feminist story set in Iran

 The story follows five women and the circumstances that make them leave their lives to start anew in a garden on the outskirts of Tehran.
 Written in the late 1970s, it was immediately banned on publication.
 Shortly after, Parsipur was arrested and jailed for her frank and defiant portrayal of women’s sexuality.
 This groundbreaking book is now available for the first time in English, translated by Faridoun Farrokh.
-Set against the backdrop of the 1953 CIA-backed coup in Iran,
+The novel insists that authoritarianism doesn’t begin in the h

 Guest Author